 So, what was the surprise find?

-In plain-speak: Exercise can cut your anger down, but only when you find it enjoyable.
+In a simple sentence: Exercising can reduce your anger, but only when you find the activity enjoyable.

-That is the surprisingly easy way to control your anger.
+That is the surprisingly easy, practical, scientific way to control your anger.

 √ A Courteous Call: If You Enjoyed this, Please Share it on Facebook or Twitter or LinkedIn below.